gardener/gardener/docs/proposals/14-reversed-cluster-vpn.md

 ### WireGuard and Kubelink based Cluster VPN

 We have done a detailed investigation and implementation of a reversed VPN based on WireGuard.
-While we belive that it is technically feasible and superior to the approach presented above there are some concerns with regards to scalability, and high availability.
+While we believe that it is technically feasible and superior to the approach presented above there are some concerns with regards to scalability, and high availability.
 As the WireGuard scenario based on kubelink is relevant for other use cases we continue to improve this implementation and address the concerns but we concede that this might not be on time for the cluster VPN.
 We nevertheless keep the implementation and provide an outline as part of this proposal.

 The general idea of the proposal is to keep the existing cluster VPN solution more or less as is, but change the underlying network used for the `vpn seed => vpn shoot` connection.
 The underlying network should be established in the reversed direction, i.e. the shoot cluster should initiate the network connection, but it nevertheless should work in both directions.